Industrial Assets, Modern Uncertainties, and Performance Dynamics (IAM560)

 Knowledge

-• can analyze professional problems related to technical and operational processes, decision making, and performance
+- can analyze professional problems and challenges related to technical and operational processes, decision making, and performance for economic, societal, and environmental benefits.

 Skills

-• can use relevant methods for research and professional development work
+- can use relevant methods, techniques, and understanding for research and professional development work relating to modern industrial assets, engineering infrastuctures, systems, and critical processes

-• can analyze and deal critically with various sources of information and use them to structure and formulate scholarly arguments
+- can analyze and deal critically with various sources of information relating to modern industrial assets, engineering infrastuctures, systems, and critical processes and use them to structure and formulate scholarly arguments

-• can carry out a limited research or development project under supervision and in accordance with applicable norms for research ethics
+- can carry out a limited research or development project under supervision relating to modern industrial assets, engineering infrastuctures, systems, and critical processes and in accordance with applicable norms, standards, and practices.

 General competence

-• can apply his/her knowledge and skills in new areas in order to carry out professional assignments and projects
+- can apply his/her knowledge and skills in new areas in order to carry out professional assignments and projects relating to modern industrial assets, engineering infrastuctures, systems, and critical processes

-• can communicate about academic issues, analyses and conclusions in the field, both with specialists and the general public
+- can communicate about academic issues, analyses and conclusions in the field in terms of uncertainties, decisions, and performance, relating to modern industrial assets, engineering infrastuctures, systems, and critical processes, both with specialists and the general public.

-• can contribute to new thinking and innovation processes
+- can contribute to new thinking and innovation processes for economic, societal, and environmental benefits.

 Required prerequisite knowledge